nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to display all items in that specific location.
-2. StoreMando displays all items in that specific location.
+2. StoreMando displays all items in that specific location, can be 0 item.

    Use case ends.

-**Extensions**

-* 1a.
-The location does not exist in the storage.

-    * 1a1.
-StoreMando shows an error message.

-    * 1a2.
-StoreMando prompts the user for a correct input.

-      Use case resumes at step 1.

 **Use case: UC4 - Find an item**